ReinUsesLisp/cl-pixman/README.md

 (ql:quickload "pixman")
 ```
 in your REPL.
-It was tested on SBCL using GNU/Linux on a x86 machine.

 You'll need a `pixman` shared object accessible to your Lisp at runtime,
 if you are using GNU, you can use your distro package.

-Darwin and Windows were not tested yet.
+### Tested platforms
+* SBCL 1.3.19 on GNU/Linux on amd64.
+* CCL 1.11-r16635 on macOS 10.12.5 on amd64 through virtual machine.
+* CCL 1.11-r16635 on Windows 7 on amd64 (pixman.dll built from VS 2017).

 ### TODO list
 * Everything but some `pixman_image_*` API.